ShabeerNawaz/DemoRepo/README.md

 # DemoRepo
-this is my practice work
+this is my practice work for exams